Personal injury attorney Missouri

 If You Are Involved in a Car Accident Remain Calm and Get out of Harm’s Way

 If you are involved in a car accident, the first thing you should do is remain calm.
 Keeping cool will help you take the necessary actions to protect yourself.
-Call for help, especially if you or someone else is injured, dial 911 immediately.
+Call for help, especially if you or someone else is harmed, dial 911 immediately.
 Get yourself out of harm’s way and move your vehicle out of the roadway if possible.
-Many accident fatalities are caused when drivers leave their vehicles following minor accidents only to be struck by another vehicle.
+Many accident fatalities are caused when drivers leave their vehicles following minor accidents only to be struck by another vehicle like truck accidents.

 Seek Medical Help Immediately If You Are Injured in a Vehicle Accident